 I have the privilege of following Michael Hyatt on Twitter and several other channels.
 You should also.
 He is an expert on helping people getting their book published.
 And his materials on building your own platform sell like hotcakes.

 Recently he shared this blog post where he talked about what a great leadership tool Twitter has become.
-When I see posts like this I have to take a deep breath so I don't burst a blood vessel.
+When I see posts like this, I have to take a deep breath, so I don't burst a blood vessel.
 To say I don't agree with his opinion is an understatement.
 Twitter is a tool.
 It is not good or bad for anything.
 Here was my response from his blog comments.
-I felt it was good enough to be it’s own blog post.
-Enjoy and learn.
+I felt it was good enough to be its own blog post.

 I'll have to disagree on this one.
 People give Twitter (and several other online channels) too much credibility.
 In addition to what you have said I've heard people laud the benefits of 140-character communication.
 "It makes people better writers".
 "If Jesus were alive today, he would use Twitter to communicate with the world".
 Phrases like these just make me shake my head.

 Why in the world do people think that a tool where you can barely get out a single thought is a great leadership tool?

 And why do people think that Twitter (or Facebook) was invented for anything?
 It was a programmer's accident.
 It was not this glorious tool that was developed to change the world.
 It is a barely functional chat room from a company that is barely making any money.
 I do love using it to interact and share with people.
 And if you look at my feed you will see I have a decent following and great interaction.
 But I don't think it is a revolutionary piece of software that can be used to guide people and nations.
 It cannot teach better or worse leadership any more than a pen and a piece of parchment.

 Twitter is good for communicating in very shorts bursts.